syall/twitter-as-a-database/README.md

 ## Documentation

-Twitter as a Database has an OpenAPI 3.0.0 Contract which you can find in /config/openapi.json.
+Twitter as a Database has an OpenAPI 3.0.0 Contract which you can find in `/config/openapi.json`.

 ## Basic Features

-For now, there is only one test database that uses the "user" field as a primary key based on the DEFAULT_DB (twitter screen_name) and private and public keys set in the .env file.
+For now, there is only one test database that uses the `user` field as a primary key based on the `DEFAULT_DB` (twitter screen_name) and private and public keys set in the `.env` file.

 Besides that, every user also has a unique id from the tweet in which the hashtag data is stored, but it is not a public field.